RogerHuba/roger_python_guide/class_04/facilitator.md

 - I remember as a kid, my dad got fired from his job as a road worker for theft.
 I refused to believe he could do such a thing, but when I got home, the signs were all there.
 - How do you steal a coat?
 You jacket.

-## Feed Survey Results

-- Show canvas statistics
-- The good
-- The bad

-### Student
+### Student Whiteboard

-- Given an array, remove all duplicates, and return a new list of non dupes.
+- Given an list, remove all duplicates, and return a new list of non dupes.
 You cannot use a set.

 ### Review Lab 04